Join our mailing list!

-We are a Queer/Trans Prisoner Solidarity Project in the SF Bay Area, currently operating as a chapter of Black & Pink.
+We are a Queer/Trans Prisoner Solidarity Project in the SF Bay Area, currently connected as a chapter of Black & Pink.
 Prison abolition is our goal, and our strategy for action.
 Any advocacy, services, organizing, and direct action we take will remove bricks from the system, not put up more walls.
 We envision our work as direct solidarity with our community on the inside through letter writing, political education and community organizing to combat the damaging effects of criminalization as they relate to queer/trans experiences and through a queer/trans lens.
 We are interested in looking closely at the ways that marginalized bodies and lifestyles are stigmatized, surveilled and policed as well as how to resist, respond and build resilience.
 We always welcome new participants, ideas and leadership.
 If you would like to get involved, please email flyingoverwalls [at] gmail [dot] com or join us at an upcoming event.

 A core framework of our group is support work with TGI Justice Project at their weekly legal support letter writing clinics.
 TGIJP is is a group of transgender people—inside and outside of prison—creating a united family in the struggle for survival and freedom.
 Our support of TGIJP has given us the opportunity to increase our legal support skills, our knowledge about resources and current situations facing queer/trans prisoners and our ability to take leadership from those most impacted by the prison system.
 We look to the leaders of TGIJP as advisors to the work we do.

-Every month, we also host our own Prisoner Letterwriting & Discussion Nights.
-These often include discussions of current issues within the criminalization system/prison industrial complex or spotlights of individuals who have been targeted by the PIC.
-We also lead an orientation of our penpal guidelines for new folks, do group check-ins regarding ongoing penpal relationships, and include quiet/social time for letterwriting.
+Every month, we also host our own Prisoner Letterwriting Nights.
+These sometimes include discussions of current issues within the criminalization system/prison industrial complex or spotlights of individuals who have been targeted by the PIC.
+We are always available to lead an orientation of our penpal guidelines for new folks, do group check-ins regarding ongoing penpal relationships, and include quiet/social time for letterwriting.
 Making mutually educational relationships based in respect, friendship, support and solidarity between free world and incarcerated queer and trans folks is one of the most important ways to fight the prison and criminalization systems, which is *designed* to isolate folks from their families and communities.
 As much as possible, we try to include food or drinks, connection, and flexibility into the format of our events in order to support physical and spiritual well-being.
 We consider our events and our organization very D-I-Y. We are always open to new ideas and innovations.

-To be transparent, the majority of the free world folks who have been involved with our group are white and not formerly incarcerated.
+To be transparent, a majority of the free world folks who have been involved with our group are white and not formerly incarcerated.
 We recognize this partially as a result of the current core coordinators of Flying Over Walls being white, which will always affect who we reach and who responds.
 Beyond this however, we recognize the ways that privileged identities tend to dominate solidarity work (we have spent time discussing this on both a local and national level).
 Dark Matter put out an amazing piece that speaks to some of these themes, and brings up issues related to how economic resources, political access, and histories of assimilation have on the prominence of privileged identities in solidarity work.
 We want to support everyone’s desire to deepen their understanding of the PIC and systems of white supremacy while being intentional about creating a safer space for QPOC and formerly incarcerated individuals who want to participate in this work.
 We always welcome new folks to join our work, and welcome QPOC & formerly incarcerated individuals who would like to join in our leadership team!

 We share the analysis of Black & Pink: We are feminist.
 We are anti-racist.
 We are anti-Zionist.
 We want queer liberation.
 We are against capitalism.
 And we want revolution.
 Prisons are part of the system that oppresses and divides us.
 By building a movement and taking action against this system of violence, we will create the world we dream of.